KaTeX/KaTeX/docs/autorender.md

 - `errorCallback`: A callback method returning a message and an error stack in case of an critical error during rendering.
 The default uses `console.error`.

+- `preProcess`: A callback function, `(math: string): string`, used to process math expressions before rendering.

 The `displayMode` property of the options object is ignored, and is instead taken from the `display` key of the corresponding entry in the `delimiters` key.